The broader global recovery since March lows this year has been lumpy and unequal.

 But it’s been nearly exactly the opposite story in the UK.

-A dearth of big tech and a drawn-out Brexit saga have conspired to keep the FTSE well below its Q1 levels, nevermind talk of new highs.
+A dearth of big tech and a drawn-out Brexit saga have conspired to keep the UK market well below its Q1 levels, nevermind talk of new highs.

 A lot of the US outperformance of UK equities even pre-pandemic was thanks to their tech leaders and investors steering clear of the UK, with the Brexit storyline seeming so uncertain.